The Weird Reason You Always Get Diarrhea Or Constipation During Your Period

 But we're here to tell you these cyclical changes in your bowel movements that crop up just before or during your menstrual cycle are actually pretty common, thanks to shifting levels of hormones and hormone-like substances in the body.
 Fortunately, there are ways to make this unpleasant side effect less severe.
 Let us explain.

-How shifting hormones mess with your poop.
+How shifting hormones can mess with period poop

 Prostaglandins are what cause the muscles of the uterus to contract and push out the uterine lining during menstruation—but when there is an imbalance in prostaglandins, this can also cause the contraction of the muscles in your bowels, causing you to poop more and experience diarrhea, Brighten explains.
 (Prostaglandins are also responsible for period cramps.)

 Some women, on the other hand, may experience constipation.
 Between ovulation and the time you get your period, there's an increase in the hormone progesterone2, which relaxes the muscles of your digestive tract.
-If levels of progesterone are elevated, bloating, gas, and constipation can result, explains Brighten.
+If levels of progesterone are elevated, then bloating, gas, and constipation can result, explains Brighten.

-How to prevent period diarrhea or constipation.
+How to prevent period diarrhea or constipation

 Because prostaglandins are synthesized from omega fatty acids, shifting your diet to contain more omega-3 fatty acids (from fatty fish like salmon and sardines, flaxseeds, chia seeds, hemp seeds, walnuts, or an omega-3 supplement) and fewer omega-6 fatty acids (found in vegetable oils and many processed foods) can lessen their effect and help prevent diarrhea, says Brighten.